Lessica/XUI/README.md

 ## Requirements

-- Xcode 9 or above (iOS SDK 11.0)
+- Xcode 8 or above (Xcode 7 cannot complie xib files in this project properly.)
+- iOS 7 or above
 - Objective-C / Swift (ARC is required)
-- iOS 7 or above
 - iPhone / iPad compatible.

 ## Installation